xh3b4sd/clustr-node/README.md

 ### close

 It is possible to close a worker using a given `exitCode`, that defaults to 1.
+That means the worker respawns by default.
+Sending `exitCode` 0 let the worker dieing if `respawn` is set to `false`.
 Closing a worker means the following.
 - The worker will be deregistered from the cluster.
 - All connections will be closed.
 - All listeners will be removed.